zachdwight/cocina-ai-agent-orchestration/README.md

 - `restart` : Stops all agents and then starts them again.
 - `clean_up` : Attempts to remove any stopped containers associated with the defined agents.
 - `full_cycle` : Executes a complete lifecycle: stops, cleans up, builds (if needed), and then starts all agents.
 This is useful for a fresh deployment.
+- `inventory` : Lists out all registered agents and additional details.
 ---

 ## Example